mcaprari/caprazzi_net/_posts/2011-06-27-enforcing-design-principles-in-software.markdown

 Another friend added that proper code testing makes enforcement useless.

-I hate to admit that I do bugs sometimes, and that looking back, some of my tests were not so great.
+I hate to admit it, but I do do bugs sometimes, and looking back, some of my tests were not so great after all.
 So, I've learnt that I benefit from having some safety checks.
 One immediate benefit is that checking rules makes me less likely to cut corners "just this once".

-More deeply, I find that  established check policies, much like widely used vaccines, have the potential of eradicating some categories of bugs.
+More deeply, I find that established check policies, much like widely used vaccines, have the potential to eradicate some categories of bugs.

 ## No country for nulls

 The principle I use most frequently is *nulls are no good*.
-Nulls are the source of Null Pointer eExceptions (NPE) and null checks.
-NPEs are a pain because they tend to happen far from where the assignment has happened, and null checks are just plain ugly. *If I could, I would change the language and remove the concept of nullability*
+Nulls are the source of Null Pointer Exceptions (NPE) and null checks.
+NPEs are a pain because they tend to happen far from where the assignment has happened, while null checks are just plain ugly. *If I could, I would change the language and remove the concept of nullability*

 Failing that, I have to turn the principle in a rule and implement it in the code.
-At first the best rule may seemb "``always check for nullity``", but I'll try to  show that in this case it is enough to implement half of the rule to cover your ass: "never assign a null"
+At first the best rule may seem "``always check for nullity``", but I'll show that in this case it is enough to implement half of the rule to cover your ass: "never assign a null"

-## never assign a null
+## Never assign a null

 Let’s begin with an example - everybody likes the bang of a popping balloon, so I have implemented a balloons collection that allows to pop many balloons at once for a bigger, better bang.